sszarapka/crypto-chart/README.md

 # Crypto Chart

 <b>This is a simple API project.
 It displays basic data as well as historical price chart of the TOP 50 cryptocurrencies.
-There are 5 period options: 1 day, 7days, 1 month, 1 year and 5 years.
-Each period is devided into 144 price points.</b>
+There are 5 period options: 1 day, 7days, 1 month, 1 year and 5 years. </b>

 ## Features